Jax-Core/ValliStart/README.md

 <https://user-images.githubusercontent.com/80020581/135605193-383f546f-252e-4717-a38b-431e3d6fcdf8.mp4>

-ValliStart is a start menu replacement for Windows, with full customizability, interchangable modules and more.
+ValliStart is a start menu replacement for Windows, with full customizability, interchangeable modules and more.

 # Features